AGS (Associazione Giovanile Salesiana) per il Territorio

 AGS per il Territorio has developed significant expertise in the field of social policies.
 This includes skills and professionalism gained from both developing and implementing its own projects and managing educational services for young people in collaboration with local authorities.

-AGS (Associazione Giovanile Salesiana) per il Territorio deals with young people, minors in family difficulties, immigrants and unaccompanied foreign minors in Italy through the preparation of projects and the provision of services aimed at preventing the causes of social exclusion.
+AGS (Associazione Giovanile Salesiana) per il Territorio deals with young people, minors in family difficulties, immigrants and unaccompanied foreign minors in Italy through the provision of services aimed at preventing the causes of social exclusion.
 The projects are implemented in the various youth centres of the member organisations, in cooperation with public bodies and educational institutions.

 AGS (Associazione Giovanile Salesiana) per il Territorio is a non-profit organisation, founded in 1999.